What is Flebogamma and how is it used?

 |Total subjects||1 (2.2)||1||0.021 (0.001-0.112)|

 |a Estimate = Total episodes/Total subject years.

 b The confidence interval is obtained by using a generalized linear model procedure for Poisson distribution.

-The number of days of work/school missed, hospitalizations and days of each hospitalization, the number of visits to physicians or emergency rooms, other infections documented by positive radiographic findings and fever, and days on therapeutic and prophylactic oral/parenteral antibiotic use also were evaluated.
-These variables were annualized by using subject-years exposure data of those subjects experiencing the events, but not the entire study cohort.
-The mean rate of other validated infections was < 2 days per subject per year (this calculation used all subjects, including those who had no infections).
-(Table 7)
+The number of days of work/school missed, hospitalizations and days of each hospitalization, the number of visits to physicians or emergency rooms, other infections documented by positive radiographic findings and fever, and days on therapeutic and prophylactic oral/parenteral antibiotic use were also evaluated.
+These variables were annualized by using the subject-years exposure data of those subjects experiencing the events, but not the entire study cohort.
+With regard to the number of other validated infections, the mean rate was less than 2 days per subject per year (this calculation used all subjects, including those who had no infections).
+(Table 5)